oracle-livelabs/goldengate/ogg-core/ogg-add-credentials/ogg-add-credentials.md

 ## Task 1: Connect to the Administration Service from the Admin Client

-1. Run the script: `./adminclient` to open the Admin Client.
+1. Run the script: `adminclient` to open the Admin Client.

     **Note**: You don’t need to navigate to the *OGG_HOME/bin*  directory to run the Admin Client each time.
 The PATH environment variable is set for this.
 This is a client-server connection.